alinke/pixelcade-pegasus/README.md

 After the first game launch, a configuration file called pixelcade-settings.ini will be created in c:\users\<your windows username>\pixelcade\pixelcade-settings.ini.
 You can change the settings as noted below to customize Pixelcade's behavior.

-You can further customize by modifying the source code of the scripts which are written in Auto Hot Key and then using the Pixelcade API http://pixelcade.org/api to add additional functionality
+You can further customize by modifying the source code of the scripts which are written in Auto Hot Key (Pegasus on Windows) and then using the Pixelcade API http://pixelcade.org/api to add additional functionality

 ; Pixelcade Config File